Methicillin-resistant Staphylococcus aureus: Antibiotics

 Treatment of MRSA infection is urgent, and delays can be fatal.
-The location and history related to the infection determines the treatment.
+The location and history related to the infection determine the treatment.
 The route of administration of an antibiotic varies.
 Antibiotics effective against MRSA can be given by IV, oral, or a combination of both, and depend on the specific circumstances and patient characteristics.
-The use of concurrent treatment with vancomycin or other beta-lactam agents may have a synergistic effect.
+Concurrent treatment with vancomycin or other beta-lactam agents may have a synergistic effect.

 Both CA-MRSA and HA-MRSA are resistant to traditional anti-staphylococcal beta-lactam antibiotics, such as cephalexin.
 CA-MRSA has a greater spectrum of antimicrobial susceptibility to sulfa drugs (like co-trimoxazole (trimethoprim/sulfamethoxazole), tetracyclines (like doxycycline and minocycline) and clindamycin (for osteomyelitis).
 MRSA can be eradicated with a regimen of linezolid, though treatment protocols vary and serum levels of antibiotics vary widely from person to person and may affect outcomes.

 The effective treatment of MRSA with linezolid has been successful in 87% of people.
 Linezolid is more effective in soft tissue infections than vancomycin.
 This is compared to the eradication of infection in those with MRSA treated with vancomycin.
 Treatment with vancomycin is successful in approximately 49% of people.
 Linezolid belongs to the newer oxazolidinone class of antibiotics, which is effective against both CA-MRSA and HA-MRSA.
 The Infectious Disease Society of America recommends vancomycin, linezolid, or clindamycin (if susceptible) for treating those with MRSA pneumonia.

 Ceftaroline, a fifth-generation cephalosporin, is the first beta-lactam antibiotic approved in the US to treat MRSA infections in skin and soft tissue or community-acquired pneumonia.